timdeschryver/eslint-plugin-ngrx/docs/rules/prefer-action-creator-in-dispatch.md

-# Use Action Creator In Dispatch
+# Prefer Action Creator In Dispatch

 > Using an `action creator` in `dispatch` is preferred over `object` or old `Action`.